samplecount/shake-cabal-build/README.md

 Build systems written in [Shake][] normally need to be compiled, see the [Shake manual][shake-manual] for more information. [shake](https://github.com/samplecount/shake-cabal-build/blob/master/shake) is a simple Haskell script that takes care of all the details.
 Using the [Cabal][] infrastructure, build scripts are compiled on the fly for execution and also be reused as library components.

-The only prerequisite for running the script is installing the latest [Haskell platform](http://www.haskell.org/platform/).
+The only prerequisite for running the script is the latest [Haskell platform](http://www.haskell.org/platform/).

+## Installation and usage

+[Copy](https://raw.githubusercontent.com/samplecount/shake-cabal-build/master/shake) or link the script to your source folder.
+You can also install `shake-cabal-build` from [Hackage](http://hackage.haskell.org/package/shake-cabal-build) with `cabal install`.
+The executable is called `shake-cabal-build` in order to avoid a clash with a different executable installed by [Shake][], you can create an alias to a different name if you want.

-[Copy](https://raw.githubusercontent.com/samplecount/shake-cabal-build/master/shake) or link the script to your source folder and write a file `shakefile.hs` containing Shake rule definitions.
-Create a file `shakefile.cabal` with the following contents:
+Write a file `shakefile.hs` containing Shake rule definitions and create a file `shakefile.cabal` with the following contents:

     Name: hearhearme-shakefile
     Version: 0.1.0